simondilhas/practice_circle/docs/howto/practice/standing_meditation/4_transition.md

 - Keep both feet flat on the floor.

 #### Weight Distribution
-- Settle **70 % of the weight on the front leg**, 30 % on the rear.
+- Settle **70 % of the weight on the rear leg**, 30 % on the front.
 - Spine remains vertical; do not lean forward.
 - Feel the load pass through hip, knee, ankle into the ground.
 - Switch sides after each round.